RedAngel121/NytePack/README.md

   - Maybe something more like: Nether > Undergarden > Abydos > Twilight > Cavum Tenebrae > End > Aether
   - Get More Dims and organize them in that list: custom dims?

-# Ongoing Changes:
+# V2 Changes:
+- XP Drop on death is too severe, lessen the penalty of that
+- Set Serene Seasons to 8hrs instead of 24 (remove it, if its still a problem with tree seeds)
+- Mobs are way too hard in nether and randomly spawns 300hp stuff next to spawn
 - Progression balances making things more even across the board
 - Manage Recipes and Items to make sure nothing breaks progression
 - Sophisticated DefaultConfigs add new items to blacklist
-- Chicken Shed Configs can allow other mobs to drop items once every 20 min
+- Chicken Shed Configs can allow other mobs to drop items once every 20 min (can i increase the time?)
 - Add structure loot tables from other mods for lightmans to insert coins into
 - Naquadah and UnderGarden mats need balancing in silent gear configs
 - Stargate Power Requirements need adjustments